 By Bijan Razzaghi

 North Korea’s Air Force has been largely overshadowed by the strategic Missile Force as North Korean forces have been primarily focusing on using tactical and strategic ballistic missiles instead of air power.
 Despite this North Korea’s Air Force operates around 800 Combat types, 300 transport types and 300 helicopters.
 Despite the large number of aircraft North Korea’s combat types are mostly outdated.
 The North Korean fleet includes F-5s (Mig-17s), F-6s (Mig-19s), F-7s, Mig-21s, Mig-29s, Su-25s, Su-7s A-5s and IL-28ss.
 50% of the aircraft are believed to be kept flyable at any given time.

 For air defense and air superiority North Korea relies on its Mig-29s, Mig-23s, and F-7s.
 The Mig-29s are believed to be the S model as witnessed by a US Air Force RC-135 reconnaissance aircraft in 2003.
 The aircraft is believed to be capable of carrying the maneuverable AA-11 Archer infrared air to air missile.
 The 40 Mig -29 s North Korea has are effective at close range where they can use their energy and maneuverability to counter western aircraft.
 The Mig-29 has a thrust to weight ratio of 1.09 and a g limit of 9 making it North Korea’s most maneuverable aircraft.
-The Mig-23s, which North Korea is believed to have 105 are capable of engaging targets at longer ranges with AA-10 Alamo.
+The Mig-23 which North Korea is believed to have 105 are capable of engaging targets at longer ranges with the AA-10 Alamo radar guided missile.
 Mig -23s have a thrust to weight ratio of 0.88 and a g limit of 8.5.
 Mig-23s are primarily used for air defense.
 F-7s are North Korea’s multi role fighter delivered by China in the 1980s and 90s the F-7 can deploy unguided bombs and rockets and can deploy short range air to air missiles such as the AA-2 Atoll.
 These three types would be used for any North Korean attempt to defend its airspace if the SAM belt were to go down.
 These aircraft will not be able to match US Air Force F-22s, F-35s, F-16s or South Korean F-15Ks.